conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/index.md

 - [Console](#console) - the centralized UI-based control plane for managing Kafka.

-- [Cortex](/guide/conduktor-in-production/deploy-artifacts/cortex) - the monitoring component for Conduktor Platform that runs in the background.
+- [Cortex](#cortex) - the monitoring component for Conduktor Platform that runs in the background.

-- [Conduktor CLI](/guide/conduktor-in-production/automate/cli-automation) - our Command Line Interface lets you automate operations.
+- [Conduktor CLI](#conduktor-cli) - our Command Line Interface that lets you automate operations.

 ## Gateway